facelessuser/pymdown-extensions/docs/src/markdown/extensions/inlinehilite.md

 ## Code Highlighting

 Assuming Pygments is installed, code highlighting will be handled by [Pygments][pygments] by default.
-If Pygments is not installed, code blocks will be wrapped in a `code` element and given a class of `language-<specified_language>` (if a language specifier was given) so that a JavaScript highlighter can style them.
+If Pygments is not installed, or disabled, code blocks will be output for JavaScript syntax highlighters as `#!html <code class="highlight language-mylanguage"></code>`.

+Highlighting can be further controlled if either the `pymdownx.highlight` extension is used or if Python Markdown's CodeHilite is used.
 If CodeHilite is configured, it's settings will be used to configure highlighting, but CodeHilite support is deprecated and will be removed in the next major release.
 It is recommended to instead use [`pymdownx.highlight`](./highlight.md) extension.
 If `pymdownx.highlight` is included and configured, CodeHilite will be ignored.

 ## Using JavaScript Highlighters